waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Suicune Trigger Hypothesis Testing (Route 42)
 - Hypothesis 21: Systematic floor sweep (Y=10-17) failed.
 No trigger on any FLOOR tile.
 [Turns 17654-17664]
 - Hypothesis 22: Trigger requires entering Route 42 from the WEST (Ecruteak side) and approaching the island.
 - Step 1: Fly to Ecruteak City.
-[In Progress]
+[DONE]
 - Step 2: Enter Route 42 from the Ecruteak Gate.
+[In Progress]
 - Step 3: Walk East toward the island center.

 # Tile Mechanics (Global)